College of Earth, Ocean and Environment logo

 The OWSA draws on experienced wind industry professionals from Denmark and the United States who have contributed to building projects and developing the industry.
 The instructors listed below have taught in previous sessions.

 Lars Høst Johansen, M.Sc.
-Mechanical Engineer
+International Technology Planning

 Deniz Ozkan, Ph.D., MBA, Invenergy